Ohio Harness Racing Hall of Fame

 Year of Induction: 2021

-Anthony “Tony” Morgan was born in Troy, Ohio in June of 1958 and is the son of veteran driver and Michigan Hall of Famer, Eddie Morgan, Jr. and grandson of the late Ed and Winnie Morgan.
+Anthony “Tony” Morgan was born in Troy, Ohio, on June 12, 1958, and is the son of veteran driver and Michigan Hall of Famer Eddie Morgan Jr. and grandson of the late Ed and Winnie Morgan.

-Spent most of his teenage years racing on the Ohio fair circuit, then headed to Kentucky when he received his “A” license at age 18.
+Morgan spent most of his teenage years racing on the Ohio fair circuit and then headed to Kentucky when he received his “A” license at age 18.

-Tony emerged in the early ’90s as one of the top drivers on the Chicago racing circuit and for three consecutive campaigns (1995-97), he was the leading dash-winning driver in North America.
-He won the Jugette with the pacing mare, Magic Shopper, in 1995 for trainer Brett Shultz and owners Charles and Julie Nash.
+He emerged in the early 1990s as one of the top drivers on the Chicago racing circuit and was the leading dash-winning driver in North America for three consecutive campaigns (1995-97).
+[More...]

 Dr. John C. Mossbarger